aeriaframework/docs/aeria-ui/components/aeria-bare-button.md

 ## Introduction

 This component renders an unstyled button that will ultimately be an `<a />` HTML element.
-It provides controls for disabling click with adaptative cursor change.
+Sometimes you may use useful to have controls for disabling click and adaptative cursor change without having a styled button.

 ## Example